Castux/code-club/brainfuck/README.md

 The BF architecture is simply not meant to be a realistic one.
 Some optimizations could be made on the code generation, such as combining successive moves, but it is unlikely to make a lot of difference.

-An optimizing interpreter could recognize the typical move/zero/copy pattern from the stream of BF operations and convert them in direct moves and copies in its internal representation.
-This would likely reduce the highest issue with BF, turning it into a regular stack based language.
+The `opt-bf` optimizing interpreter recognizes the typical move/zero/copy pattern from the stream of BF operations and converts them in direct moves and copies in its internal representation.
+This reduces the highest issue with BF, turning it into a regular stack based language.

 ## Possible extensions